igrishaev/blog/_posts/2022-12-03-clojure-guide.md

 Since Clojure 1.11 or something both types of functions work with a map, but honestly, it's a compromise to end the stand between the two approaches.
 Someone may still want to use your code with Clojure below 1.11, so it's better to not rely on this automatic solver.

-## Destruction
+## Destructuring

-When destructing a map on variables, don't go deeper than one level at once.
+When destructuring a map on variables, don't go deeper than one level at once.
 This code is OK:

 ~~~clojure
 (def response